- Simple to install

 Should I buy the Netatmo Smart Thermostat?

-Netatmo’s Smart Thermostat is one of the cheapest available, yet it has all of the features that I’d expect, plus Echo and HomeKit integration.
+Netatmo’s Smart Thermostat is one of the cheapest available, yet it has all of the features that I’d expect, plus Echo, Google Home and HomeKit integration.
 An app that occasionally stops responding and the lack of integrated geofencing are a little disappointing.
+The addition of the Smart Radiator Valves is good for existing Netatmo users, but the clunky scheduling and poor Alexa support are disappointing.

 The competition is also tough.
 The more expensive Tado Smart Thermostat has the same range of features, but I prefer its app, plus it has brilliant geofencing.
 For a more advanced, room-by-room system, the Honeywell Evohome is excellent.